Kludex/mangum/docs/websockets.md

 - `api_gateway_endpoint_url` : **str**

-    The endpoint url to use in API Gateway Management API calls..
-This is useful if you are debugging locally with a package such as [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local).
+    The endpoint url to use in API Gateway Management API calls.
+This is useful if you are debugging locally with a package such as [serverless-offline](https://github.com/dherault/serverless-offline).

 - `api_gateway_region_name` : **str**